TypeFox/npm-dependency-graph/README.md

 The standalone application is available at [npm-dependencies.com](http://npm-dependencies.com/).
 Find more details on this project [in this blog post](http://typefox.io/visualizing-npm-package-dependencies-with-sprotty).

 ### Building

+The easiest way to build and test this application is to [open it in Gitpod](https://gitpod.io/#https://github.com/TypeFox/npm-dependency-graph/).
+If you would like to do it on your own machine, follow the steps below.

 You need [Yarn](https://yarnpkg.com/) in order to build this project.